Debbie Palmer: Disappearance

-While Debbie lived in an apartment in Richardson, TX. her mother was in Europe but receive a call from her father, W.H.
-Palmer in Terrell, TX that no one heard from Debbie in a week and was expected to be returning from a visit to Janet LaLanne, Jack's daughter but upon Sharon meeting her flight, she was not there.
+While Debbie lived in an apartment in Richardson, Texas. her mother was in Europe but received a call from her father, W.H.
+Palmer in Terrell, Texas that no one heard from Debbie in a week and was expected to be returning from a visit to Janet LaLanne, Jack's daughter but upon Sharon meeting her flight, she was not there.
 Ann Palmer trove to get a flight out of Düsseldorf, Germany but was delayed for a weekend, giving her hope she would get word Debbie was O.K.
 The following Monday, her mother took a flight from Europe to Dallas.
 For the month prior to her disappearance, Debbie had been visiting with the daughter of Jack LaLanne in Palm Springs and Hollywood.

 Debbie Palmer was last seen at 8:30 p.m. on September 8, 1970, walking between apartments in the courtyard of the Carrawood Apartments.
 When she was reported missing four days later, the Dallas police told her family that they could not do anything about it as Debbie was over 18 years of age, despite the fact that within the previous year four other women had gone missing from the North Dallas area and been found dead, all beaten, stabbed, and mutilated before being left on the side of the road.
 Her mother believed that if Debbie was abducted it would have been someone she knew, as she knew and was friends with almost everyone in the area.
 At the end of September 1970, the Plano Police department called Ann Palmer to tell her that motorists discovered her daughter's suitcase and rings between Richardson and Plano, Texas.
 The police just wanted Ann to come pick them up and when she did Ann noticed that some of Debbie's items were missing, including her purse.

 By April 1971, police in Texas suspected that they were dealing with a Serial killers or killers.
 Between Odessa and Dallas seven women had been murdered under similar circumstances and two, including Debbie, were missing.
 Captain Robert O. Dixon, head of the Dallas Police Department's homicide division said, "... we may have two or three, or even more, maniacs running loose."
 With the help of three psychiatrists a criminal profile was published in the local newspapers, "young man, 20-25, medium to small size, who recently suffered a severely damaging marital experience."
 Debbie wasn't found alive or dead and there were no other leads, so the case went cold.
 Lack of publicity may have been a factor in the lack of leads, as late as May 1972, Debbie was still being expected at pageants in the area.
-Her Mother, Ann Palmer, remained at her parents' home in Texas for almost a year before returning home to California, never giving up hope Debbie would be found through some unexplainable circumstances.
+Her Mother, Ann Palmer, remained at her parents' home in Texas for almost a year before returning home to California, never giving up hope Debbie would be found through some unexplained circumstances.